The popularity of video is growing with a snowball effect: the more video we consume the greater our appetites for it become and the more we create.

 3. A Thank You Video

-Once the deal is done, your customer is still very useful to you.
-A charming video that says thank you after the purchase that you could also use to ask your customer for referrals, reviews or even to provide more information regarding the vehicle or the process.
+Once the deal is done, your customer becomes way more important than ever!
+It’s not about that one car, but it’s about next 3-4 purchases.
+A charming video that says thank you after the deal that you could also use to ask your customer for referrals, reviews or even to provide more information regarding the vehicle or the process.

 4. Customer Testimonials

 Above all else, dealerships need to focus on demonstrating that they can be trusted.
 This is why customer testimonial videos are so effective.
-You can also get creative with where you use them, such as on your website or showroom TVs.
+You can also get creative with where you use them, such as on your website, social media, showroom TVs, etc.

 Know Your Customers and Their Preferences